 “How do you get to travel without spending money?”

-I have travelled half of Morocco for free and you can read the reviews I’ve done here.
+I have travelled half of Morocco for free.
 Sometimes I was paid the transport, sometimes not.
 I once got a deal worth 1100EUR – a week in a private bungalow for two, all inclusive, airport transfer, a 4×4 ride and a boat trip included.

 Enough about my experiences, now I’ll tell you how you can do it step-by-step.

 I used to send personalized emails to every single hotel.
-Then I changed my tactic and I would start sending bulk messages to many hotels simply asking them to put me in contact with the PR responsible or the Marketing Manager of the place.
+Then I changed my tactic and I would start sending bulk messages to many hotels simply asking them to put me in contact with the responsible PR person/agency or their Marketing Manager.
 Surprisingly, the response rate was even higher than when I sent personalized emails from the beginning.
 Result?

 - More emails have been answered